RealMuka/BSPWMDF/README.md

 my bspwm dotfiles

+need to install:
-need to install FiraCode Nerd Font
+FiraCode Nerd Font(for polybar) feh(for background)